mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 **Summary:** Game design patterns provide learners with a suitable vehicle to engage with coding practices partly due to their position between abstract computational concepts and concrete implementations of code structures.

+The use of GDP by practitioners are compared to those of participants and synergigies are explored.

 #### The challenge of context

 Papert and Turkle celebration of diversity in approaches and in particular concrete coding approaches has influenced the design of popular educational programming software.
 While Wing's technical approach to CT has merit [@lodi_computational_2021], I agree with the thrush of their interpretation of challenges for inclusivity and motivation of more abstract approaches including a approach to computational thinking from first principles for novice coders.